mesosphere/dcos-kafka-service/README.md

 ## Multiple Kafka cluster installation

 Installing multiple Kafka clusters is identical to installing Kafka clusters with custom configurations as described above.
-The only requirement on the operator is that a unique `framework-name` is specified for each installation.
+The only requirement on the operator is that a unique `name` is specified for each installation.
 For example:

     $ cat kafka1.json
     {